phatak-dev/fresher-to-expert/contrib.md

 * ###Install node.js

     This book uses node.js for building.
 So you need to have node.js in your system .
 The following are the commands to install node.js on ubuntu system.
+Preferably, node v0.10.15+ and npm v1.4.21+.

      	sudo apt-get install nodejs
      	sudo apt-get install npm
      	sudo ln -s /usr/bin/nodejs /usr/bin/node

 * ### Install Gitbook